-This project aims to assess the vulnerability of financial networks with a focus on cybersecurity.
+This project aimed to assess the vulnerability of financial networks with a focus on cybersecurity.
+We also completed a follow-on project in 2014 with a workshop held at the MIT Sloan School in September 2014.

 The study of financial networks dates to the 1750s when Quesnay (1758), in his Tableau Economique, conceptualized the circular flow of financial funds in an economy as a network.